You are here

 The Lifeline program gives you up to $9.25/month for

-• landline or cell phone,
+• landline or cell phone services,

-• Internet, or
+• internet services, or

-• combined phone-Internet monthly services.
+• combined phone-internet monthly services.

 People who live on federally-recognized Tribal lands can get up to $25/month.

-If you already have a cellphone, landline, or Internet plan, ask your carrier if they offer Lifeline.
+No. Only a few companies in Massachusetts accept Lifeline right now.
+They offer cell phone, landline, internet or a combination plan.
+Some wireless companies may also offer a free or low cost device like a cell phone, computer, or tablet.
+If you already have a cellphone, landline, or internet plan, ask your carrier if they take Lifeline.
 Also ask them if they offer other discount programs for low-income customers.
 You can ask your company to apply to the state to become an “Eligible Telecommunications Carrier (ETC)” so they can accept Lifeline.

 Cell phone or wireless service

-• Assurance Wireless is a Lifeline carrier
+• Assurance Wireless

-• SafeLink Wireless is a Lifeline carrier.
+• SafeLink Wireless

 Landline or fixed phone service